-- the inherent risks and uncertainties in developing drug platforms and products of the type we are developing; - delays in our preparation and filing of applications for regulatory approval; - delays in the approval or potential rejection of any applications we file with the United States Food and Drug Administration, or the FDA, or other regulatory authorities; - any lack of progress of our research and development (including the results of clinical trials we are conducting); - obtaining on a timely basis sufficient patient enrollment in our clinical trials; - the impact of development of competing therapies and/or technologies by other companies; - our ability to obtain additional financing required to fund our research programs; - the risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; - our ability to establish and maintain strategic license, collaboration and distribution arrangements and to manage our relationships with collaborators, distributors and partners; - · potential product liability risks and risks of securing adequate levels of product liability and clinical trial insurance coverage; - the availability of reimbursement to patients from health care payors for any of our drug products, if approved; - the possibility of infringing a third party's patents or other intellectual property rights; - the uncertainty of obtaining patents covering our products and processes and in successfully enforcing our intellectual property rights against third parties; - the possible disruption of our operations due to terrorist activities and armed conflict, including as a result of the disruption of the operations of regulatory authorities, our subsidiary, our manufacturing facilities and our customers, suppliers, distributors, collaborative partners, licensees and clinical trial sites; and - other risks and uncertainties detailed in Section 1A of this Quarterly Report.
+- the inherent risks and uncertainties in developing drug platforms and products of the type we are developing; - delays in our preparation and filing of applications for regulatory approval; - delays in the approval or the potential rejection of any applications we file with the U.S. Food and Drug Administration, or the FDA, or other regulatory authorities; - any lack of progress of our research and development (including the results of clinical trials we are conducting); - obtaining on a timely basis sufficient patient enrollment in our clinical trials; - the impact of development of competing therapies and/or technologies by other companies; - our ability to obtain additional financing required to fund our research programs; - the risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; - our ability to establish and maintain strategic license, collaboration and distribution arrangements and to manage our relationships with collaborators, distributors and partners; - · potential product liability risks and risks of securing adequate levels of product liability and clinical trial insurance coverage; - the availability of reimbursement to patients from health care payors for any of our product candidates, if approved; - the possibility of infringing a third party's patents or other intellectual property rights; - the uncertainty of obtaining patents covering our products and processes and in successfully enforcing our intellectual property rights against third parties; - the possible disruption of our operations due to terrorist activities and armed conflict, including as a result of the disruption of the operations of regulatory authorities, our subsidiaries, our manufacturing facilities and our customers, suppliers, distributors, collaborative partners, licensees and clinical trial sites; and - other risks and uncertainties detailed in Section 1A of this Quarterly Report.

-In addition, companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials, even after obtaining promising earlier trial results.
-These and other risks and uncertainties are detailed in Section 1A of our Annual Report on Form 10-K for the year ended December 31, 2008, and described from time to time in our future reports to be filed with the Securities and Exchange Commission.
+In addition, companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced or late-stage clinical trials, even after obtaining promising earlier trial results or preliminary findings for such clinical trials.
+Even if favorable testing data is generated by clinical trials of drug products, the FDA may not accept or approve an NDA filed by a pharmaceutical or biotechnology company for such drug product.
+These and other risks and uncertainties are detailed in Section 1A of our Annual Report on Form 10-K for the year ended December 31, 2008, and described from time to time in our future reports to be filed with the Securities and

+Exchange Commission.
 We undertake no obligation to update, and we do not have a policy of updating or revising, these forward-looking statements.